What is a Breast Lift?

 Will I Have Scars After Breast Lift Surgery?

 There are a number of ways to lighten your breast lift scars and minimize their visibility.
-Always be sure to follow Dr. Joe’s post-operative instructions on caring for your incisions.
+Always be sure to follow your plastic surgeon’s post-operative instructions on caring for your incisions.
 This will allow optimal healing and increase the likelihood of your scars fading somewhat over time.
 Other tips include applying sun protection and high-quality skin care products over your scars to decrease their prominence as the years go by.

 How Much Does a Breast Lift Cost?